 Examples of research and our partners

-- Ongoing project between ABG and University of Auckland (UoA) to investigate how to create natural meadows, with support from Manukau Beautification Charitable Trust (MBCT) and the Friends.
+- An ongoing project between ABG and University of Auckland (UoA) to investigate how to create natural meadows, with support from Manukau Beautification Charitable Trust (MBCT) and the Friends.
 The first year of this trial was conducted by Masters student Curtis Lubbe (2015), continued by summer student Andre Bellve (summer 2015-2016), then Masters student Olivia Rooke-Devoy in 2018 who was carried on the meadows work into her PhD.
 Students were supervised by Dr Bruce Burns.
 Hear our curator, Bec, talk about lawn alternatives and growing a meadow.

 - Plant collections used to study fire ecology of New Zealand plants through PhD by Azhar Alam and supervised by Dr Tim Curran at Lincoln University (2017).
 Read about their work here.

 - A joint project between ABG and Manukau Institute of Technology (MIT), with support from Manukau Beautification Charitable Trust (MBCT) for Danielle Cipperly’s compost trial (2015), and Matthew Savage and Julie Hubrich's tomato trail (summer 2016-17).

 - Kauri dieback research is funded by the Ministry of Primary Industries.
 We work together as a team to combat kauri dieback.
 Partners include the Ministry for Primary Industries, the Department of Conservation, Auckland Council, Northland Regional Council, Waikato Regional Council, Bay of Plenty Regional Council and Tāngata Whenua.
 Hear our curator, Bec, to learn more about kauri dieback.

-- Plant & Food, led by Frances MacDonald, regularly visit the Gardens and assess the impact of incursion of a parasitoid on native caterpillar fauna.
+- Plant & Food, led by Frances MacDonald, regularly visit the Gardens and assess the impact of an incursion of a parasitoid on native caterpillar fauna.
 This has been an ongoing project since 2014.